 Community economies can be sites of transformation and offer practical opportunities to address the ecological and climate crises in ways that enhance equity and well-being for all.
 Transformation can include creating new and stronger relationships to foster innovative and sustainable economies.
 While a focus on physical infrastructure is necessary for the transition away from fossil fuels, a lack of focus on social infrastructure may exacerbate underlying inequities in the labour market and the broader economy, undermining the potential to deliver on a physical infrastructure agenda.
+Most recently, Hadrian Mertins-Kirkwood (2022) outlined the following in Toward an inclusive just transition:

-Most recently (2022), Hadrian Mertins-Kirkwood outlined the following in "Toward an inclusive just transition":
+- Respects rights, including human, labour, Indigenous, and those of future generations - Involves affected workers and communities as partners, not only as stakeholders, in determining their own paths forward

-- Respects rights, including human, labour, Indigenous, and those of future generations - Involves affected workers and communities as partners, not only as stakeholders, in determining their own paths forward - Expands the social safety net to ensure affected workers and communities don't bear an unfair burden - Creates new economic opportunities for affected workers and communities - Focuses on proactive and inclusive workforce development to ensure that the economic benefits of transition are widely shared created these challenges.
-It changes the way businesses are run to reduce poverty, exclusion, and environmental damage.
-That is the real innovation - creating business models and operations that provide needed goods and services to all Canadians, while also benefiting workers, communities, and the planet.
+- Expands the social safety net to ensure affected workers and communities don't bear an unfair burden - Creates new economic opportunities for affected workers and communities - Focuses on proactive and inclusive workforce development to ensure that the economic benefits of transition are widely shared.